aleutcss/utilities.print/README.md

 # Print

-The inuitcss `print` module is a very crude, very basic reset-like module for print styles.
+The aleutcss `print` module is a very crude, very basic reset-like module for print styles.
 It borrows basic rules from [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate).